mohansuj/selectBrowser/README.md

 # selectBrowser
-Code for the selection of Browser
+This project highlights the method for the selection of Browser.